-We also note that the idea to bound a minimax complexity by a suitable family of Bayesian problems is well-known in the statistics literature \cite{gill1995applications}.
+We also note that the idea to bound a minimax complexity by a suitable family of Bayesian problems is well-known in the statistics literature \citep{gill1995applications}.
 See also \cite{van2000asymptotic,tsybakov2008introduction, ibragimov2013statistical} and the references therein.
-Finally, we note in passing that non-singularity of the Fisher information is strongly related to the size of the smallest singular value of the covariates matrix, which has been the emphasis of some recent advances in linear system identification \cite{faradonbeh2018finite, pmlr-v75-simchowitz18a,sarkar2019near,jedra2020finite,wagenmaker2021task}, and which actually quantifies the corresponding rate of convergence even in a non-asymptotic setting \cite{jedra2019sample}.
-Interstingly, the lower bound by \cite{jedra2019sample} reveals that the fundamental hardness of the problem is controlled by a control-theoretic quantity, namely the controllability gramian from noise to state.
-These ideas have been further developed in \cite{tsiamis2021linear}.
+We also note that \cite{raginsky2010divergence} attributes the idea to use Cramér-Rao type bounds to derive performance lower bounds in adaptive control to \cite{nemirovski1984optimal}.\footnote{The source is in Russian, and we have not been able to verify it.} Finally, we note in passing that non-singularity of the Fisher information is strongly related to the size of the smallest singular value of the empirical covariance matrix, which has been the emphasis of some recent advances in linear system identification \citep{faradonbeh2018finite, pmlr-v75-simchowitz18a,sarkar2019near,jedra2020finite,wagenmaker2021task}.
 In the present work, we ask analogous questions in the regret-minimization setting, in which there is a rather rich interplay between identification and control.